-In this quick tip, I’ll show you how to change hostname on Ubuntu Linux and other Debian based Linux distributions.
+In this quick tutorial, I’ll show you how to change hostname on Ubuntu, Debian and other Linux distributions.

 But before you see that, you should first know what’s a hostname!